The following lesson was made for Yael Rice’s Fall 2020 digital art history course at Amherst College, September 18th, 2020.

-Finally, you may notice “Knoedler’s” is in this network… but if this is just a network of people/institutions Knoedler bought from and then sold to, why would they appear in the network?
+Finally, you may notice “Knoedler’s” is in this network… but if this is only a network of people/institutions Knoedler bought from and then sold to, why would they appear in the network?
 The answer can only be found by understanding the archival context:

-Because of their many branches, Kneodler often makes entries that appear as though it’s buying from itself!
+Because of their many branches, Knoedler often makes entries that appear as though it’s buying from itself!
 Depending on what kinds of questions we are asking, we might end up filtering out these sales from our data… or choose to inspect those records even more closely.
 Use a “Facet” by

 seller to try and show all sales except the one where “Knoedler’s” is the seller.

 Although you cannot export interactive visualizations from Palladio, you can save static images based on your representations.
-In the Settings menus for any of the visualizations, click the “Download” button to generate an .svg image of your visualization.
+In the Settings menus for any of the visualizations, click the “Download” button to generate a .svg image of your visualization.

 Finally, remember that Palladio is a tool expressly designed for initial data explorations.
 Stanford’s Humanities+Design lab specifically intends it to be the starting point of a project, after which you move into more specialized tools.
 Palladio has some pretty strict limits:

 Dr. Sandra van Ginhoven led this work, relying predominantly on Markus A. Denzel’s Handbook of World Exchange Rates, 1590-1914 (Burlington: Ashgate, 2010) for currency conversion, and Samuel H. Williamson’s resource “Annual Consumer Price Index for the United States, 1774-2014,” (2016) https://www.measuringworth.com/uscpi/result.php to adjust prices based on US CPI. ↩